Can You Tell Me How to Get to Sesame Street?: Closing sequences

 In Episode 2260, a slow jazz version of the theme is performed by Joe Williams and Hoots.

-Starting in season 24 and through season 37, an instrumental version of the calypso rendition was used, and the closing credits were separated from the closing scenes of the show.
+From season 24 through season 37, an instrumental version of the calypso rendition was used, and the closing credits were separated from the closing scenes of the show.
 The sequence shows Big Bird, Elmo, and a lot of kids dancing in an animated city, with the animation designed by Joey Ahlbum.
-Unlike the 1992 opening sequence, this credit sequence is used from 1992 through 2006, making it the longest running credit sequence of the show, although it was progressively shortened in 2001 (due to the Children's Television Workshop becoming Sesame Workshop), 2002, and 2003.
+Unlike the 1992 opening sequence, this credit sequence is used from 1992 through 2006.
 Originally, the closing credits were only featured on Fridays.
-In 1991 (and starting in 1993), the closing credits would appear on the season premiere, and continued to until 2003 when the credits would appear at the end of each episode.
+In 1993, the closing credits would appear on the season premiere as well.
+This lasted until 2003 when the credits would appear at the end of each episode.

 During seasons 24 and 25, a more "old-fashioned" alternate credit crawl appeared exclusively on repeats from preceding seasons.
 This closing, using footage from Episode 2525, featured Big Bird walking through Central Park and downtown with a group of children accompanied with the classic harmonica instrumental.

-In seasons 38 and 39, a new melody was used to complement the opening and closing sequences.
-The style seemed to be an instrumental version of the opening.
-In season 40, the theme was remixed, with mostly live instruments (i.e. acoustic drums, a horn section).
-The theme was remixed again for the series' 42nd season.

-In season 46, the new closing theme is the original closing song "Smarter, Stronger, Kinder", as the credits play during the song, in order to reflect Sesame Streets promise of helping kids grow smarter, stronger and kinder.
-The closing sequence was shortened in season 49, and was further altered in season 53 with a new music track and appearances by Gabrielle, Tamir, Ji-Young, and Tango (replacing Murray, Ovejita, and Zoe).
-From Season 56, the new closing theme uses an instrumental version of "Just Imagine."

-HBO and HBO Max edits of pre-2003 episodes also used the Friday credit sequences at the end of every episode, including those that originally aired from Monday to Thursday.
+Later season versions used different musical arrangements and new footage again.
+Starting with Season 46, the credits have featured a unique closing song from the theme.